 Protected characteristic Potential issue where there may be a positive or negative impact Impact Judgement + / - Observations and Recommendations Relevant comments or Action/s to reduce any impact Age The scheme will require applications to be made on-line as opposed to submitting a paper form.
-The impact could be that older people are less able to use an on- line application form and the system of bidding for properties through choice based lettings Negative On-line applications have been the preferred method for the vast majority of residents in Cumbria to make their applications, but in some areas applications are still made by way of a paper form.
+The impact could be that older people are less able to use an online application form and the system of bidding for properties through choice based lettings Negative On-line applications have been the preferred method for the vast majority of residents in Cumbria to make their applications, but in some areas applications are still made by way of a paper form.
 To mitigate any impact it is agreed that each partner will assist older and vulnerable people to: Fill out their on-line application and To make bids under CBL Plus paper forms will still be available in exceptional circumstances where it is agreed an applicant is unable to complete an on-line form On-line applications and CBL bidding on-line has been operating for several years.
 There is no evidence reported from applicants or stakeholders that customers are experiencing difficulty in applying for accommodation, or using the CBL system The new website FAQs section will be amended to inform applicants that help is available if they are having difficulty in using any of the online application and bidding processes.
-The intention is to add a web chat option on the website to further help applicants There is evidence nationally that younger people find it easier to access services online rather by filling out forms.
-Young people may be disadvantaged by a system where access is by paper form Positive It is reported by partners re the age profile of the Housing Register, that the majority of applicants are under 40.
-Delivering the application and bidding system on line is an advantage to younger people No additional comments Seeking to deliver more of the application process on-line could disadvantage those applicants without internet access and these tend to be older applicants, or applicants most impacted by poverty Negative Libraries have free public PC's.
+The intention is to add a web chat option on the website to further help applicants There is e nationally younger p find it easi access se online rath filling out f Young per be disadvated by a system access is form that eople er to rvices er by orms. ople may antaged m where It is reported by partners re the age profile of the Housing Register, that the majority of applicants are under 40.
+Delivering the application and bidding system on line is an advantage to younger people No additional comments Seeking to more of the application on-line condisadvants internet and these tended older applicants impacted impacted in poverty e n process ald age those without scess and I to be scants, or most Libraries have free public PC's.
 There are also free computer training sessions available across Cumbria.
 Information is available from any CCP partner on the availability of free local public internet access.
 There are numerous PCs in Council and Housing Association partner offices and the offices of other public authorities.
 Currently CCP partners report that the vast majority of bids are placed electronically.
 There are however alternative ways to bid.
 The office of National Statistics reported that In 2018, 90% of adults in the UK were recent internet users, up from 89% in 2017.
 8.4% of adults had never used the internet in 2018, down from 9.2% in 2017.
 Virtually all adults aged 16 to 34 years were recent internet users (99%) in 2018, compared with 44% of adults aged 75 years and There is sufficient internet access points and support available in Cumbria to help people without access to the internet.